SolomonKassahun/digital-marketing-for-farmers-and-SSE/README.md

-The completion of the project will produce a platform called Digital Marker for Farmers and Small Sized Enterprises (DMF SSE).
+This project will produce a platform called Digital Marker for Farmers and Small Sized Enterprises (DMF SSE).
 The system provides a mechanism for marketing, union and production enhancement.
 The system delivers the following
  - Gives farmers and SSE access to markets directly.
  - Product promotion